ryan-hill/course-in-a-box/modules/getting started/_posts/2001-01-01-rstudio-projects.md

 1. Start RStudio: To start both R and RStudio requires only firing up RStudio.
 RStudio should be available from All Programs at the Start Menu.
 Fire up RStudio.

-2. Take a few minutes to look around RStudio.
+1. Take a few minutes to look around RStudio.
 Find the Console Pane.
 Find Global and Project Options (hint: look in Tools).
 Look at the Environment, History Pane.
 Look at the Files, Plots, Packages, etc. pane.

-3. Create a new project.
-Name it "sfs_spatialr_workshop".
+1. Create a new project from the File menu.
+Select the option for a new directory.
+Find a suitable location on your computer and name the folder "sfs_spatialr_workshop".
 We will use this for the rest of the workshop.

-4. Create a new "R Script" in the Source Pane, save that file into your newly created project and name it "getting_started.R".
-It'll just be a blank text file at this point.

-2. Add in a comment line to separate this section.
-It should look something like: `# Exercise 1: Just Getting used to RStudio projects`.

-5. Add a single line to this script with the following text: `ls()`.
-This is an R function that lists objects in your current environment.
-Use the various ways we showed to send this command to the R Console.
-Also, try typing this directly into the R Console and hit `Enter` to run it.

-6. Lastly, we need to get this project set up with some example data for our upcoming exercises.
-You should have downloaded this already, but if not, the data are available from <https://github.com/SCCWRP/R_training_2018/raw/master/lessons/data/mpg.xlsx>.
-Create a folder in your new project named `data` and copy this file into this location.